danidee10/danidee10.github.io/_posts/django/2018-01-03-realtime-django-2.markdown

 Quoting the mozilla developer's site:

-Cross-Origin Resource Sharing (CORS) is a mechanism that uses additional HTTP headers to let a user agent gain permission to access selected resources from a server on a different origin (domain) than the site currently in use.
+> Cross-Origin Resource Sharing (CORS) is a mechanism that uses additional HTTP headers to let a user agent gain permission to access selected resources from a server on a different origin (domain) than the site currently in use.
 A user agent makes a cross-origin HTTP request when it requests a resource from a different domain, protocol, or port than the one from which the current document originated.

-Basically it's a security mechanicsm that prevents a website from making a `XmlHttpRequest` to another unless explicitly allowed.
+Basically it's a security mechanicsm that prevents a website on a domain from making a `XmlHttpRequest` to another website/webservice running on a different domain unless it's explicitly allowed to do so.

 In our case, even though both webservers are running on localhost, due to the fact that they're on different ports (8080 and 8000) they're seen as different domains.

-For the domains to match the protocol (http or https) must be the same and the ports must also be the same.
+For the domains to match the protocol (`http` or `https`) must be the same and the ports must also be the same.

 So how do we enable CORS in our django application?
 There is an excellent third-party app that handles all that for us called `django-cors-header` let's install it from pip